New Spordle (HCR 3.0) User Account Instructions

 Family Scenario #1- Mom normally registers her son, John, for hockey, but otherwise has never been involved in hockey.
 John's Dad has coached John's hockey in the past and therefore has a Hockey Canada profile and occasionally registers for new coaching courses or other required volunteer courses.

 In this case, both Mom and Dad need new Spordle users accounts.
 Mom will want to link John to her account, but may or may not want to link John's Dad and doesn't need to link herself since she likely doesn't have a profile with Hockey Canada anyway.
-This may change is she gets involved in some capacity in the future.
+This may change if she gets involved in some capacity in the future.
 John's Dad will want to link himself to his account so he can do future registrations and he could also link John so that he can register his son in programming in the future if needed.

 Family Scenario #2- John's grandpa usually registers him for hockey, but doesn't participate other than as a fan.
-John's mom hope to get involved this year in some volunteer capacity, but hasn't done anything to date.
+John's mom hopes to get involved this year in some volunteer capacity, but hasn't done anything to date.

 In this case, John's grandpa will need a new user account and will need to link John to the account, but not himself.
-John's mom should create a new user account and link John so she can register him if needed and so she will be able to register herself for courses that will be required if she wished to volunteer.
+John's mom should create a new user account and link John so she can register him if needed and so she will be able to register herself for courses that will be required if she wishes to volunteer.
 Depending on the courses she may get her HCR# before or after the course and when she does she will want to link her profile to her own user account.

 Family Scenario #3- Steve has a son and a daughter who grew up playing hockey, but they have moved on and no longer play.
 Steve has coached for years and plans to stay involved in the association in some capacity as a volunteer even though his kids no longer participate.